 Recruiting Policy and Disclaimer

 The Kent State Career Services Center is responsible for the supervision of the entire student employment program at the University including the development of off-campus employment opportunities for students.
 The Career Services Center in its provision of services to students, alumni, and off-campus employers makes no representations or guarantees regarding the opportunities listed on its website and is not responsible for the wages, safety, working conditions or other aspects of off-campus employment.
 It is the responsibility of students and alumni to take the necessary precautions when interviewing for and accepting part-time, full-time and/or internship positions.
+Job applicants should never provide their Social Security numbers, birth dates, credit card numbers, bank account information or other private information when communicating with prospective employers or responding to job opportunities online.

 In addition, the Career Services Center's website contains links to other sites as a convenience to our students and is not responsible for the content of these sites.
 The opinions and views associated with these linked sites are not necessarily those of the Career Services Center.